SynfiniDLT/account-hierarchy/README.md

 The project is divided into multiple sub-module directories.
 The core account hierarchy templates are defined under `core-model`, while the automation for these templates is in `core-trigger`.
 New sub-modules may be developed in future to cater for specific use-cases.
-For example, a proxy voting model.
+For example, proxy voting with `proxy-model` and `proxy-trigger` sub-modules.
 The project is open to contribution of new sub-modules from the community.